bhiziroglu/Generative-Adversarial-Networks/README.md

 ## 📝 TODO
 - Output images for CIFAR-10 dataset have low resolution.
-- The model for Labeled Faces in The Wild dataset only works if the dataset is in the current directory.
-Will fix that.

 ## 📚 Tutorial
 - A tutorial for Generate Adversarial Networks can be found [here](https://arxiv.org/abs/1701.00160 "arXiv").